punker76/jekyll_datachart/README.md

 # Jekyll Datachart

 Jekyll Datachart is my first own jekyll plugin for octopress.
-You can easily embed data charts with pace and elevation that you recorded in a tcx-file (gpx, kml later?).
+You can easily embed data charts with pace, elevation and heart rate that you recorded in a data file (tcx, slf, gpx and kml later?).

 ##How it works